What Is Triptorelin (Trelstar®)?

 Things to note about triptorelin

-Several rare but more serious side effects can accompany triptorelin including increased blood sugar, hypersensitivity, and injection site reactions.
+Less common but more serious side effects can accompany triptorelin including increased blood sugar, hypersensitivity, and injection site reactions.
 Additionally, triptorelin may increase an individual’s risk of developing diabetes and cardiovascular complications, including an increased risk of heart attack, stroke, and sudden cardiac death.
 Individuals taking triptorelin should be monitored for any cardiovascular concerns.

 Tumor Flare Phenomenon is possible while taking triptorelin, in which tumor growth is accelerated for a short time before it is halted.
 Alert your provider immediately if you notice any serious signs of Tumor Flare Phenomenon including: